Splitandfit

 Bicep Hammer Curl

-• Repeat the movement for the desired number of repetitions.
+6. Repeat for the desired number of repetitions.

 Note: Avoid swinging the weights or using momentum to complete the repetition.
 It is important to keep your movements controlled and focused on the biceps.
 Consider using a lighter weight and working up gradually if necessary.

-Variations of Hammer Curl Exercise
+Variations of Bicep Hammer Curl

 Concentration Hammer Curl